creationix/jack-old/README.markdown

 This is a rewrite of the Jack language.
-This time as s minimal superset of JavaScript.
+This time as a minimal superset of JavaScript.

 TDD all the way!!